joe7575/techage/manuals/manual_EN.md

 Tech Age is a technology mod with 5 development stages:

 TA1: Iron Age
 Use tools and aids such as coal burners, coal burners, gravel sieves, hammers and hoppers to mine and process the necessary ores and metals.

 TA2: Steam Age
 Build a steam engine with drive axles and use it to operate your first ore processing machines.

 TA3: Oil Age
 Find and extract oil, built railways for oil transportation.
 A power plant provides the necessary electricity for your machines.
 Electric light illuminates your industrial plants.

 TA4: Present
-Renewable energy sources such as wind, sun and biofuels help you to leave the oil age.
+Renewable energy sources such as wind, sun and bio-fuels help you to leave the oil age.
 With modern technologies and intelligent machines you set out into the future.

 TA5: Future
 Machines to overcome space and time, new sources of energy and other achievements shape your life.

-Note: With a click on the plus sign you get into the subchapters of this manual.
+Note: With a click on the plus sign you get into the sub-chapters of this manual.

 [techage_ta4|image]